Elevated PSA

 Other testing:

-The PSA blood test and digital rectal exam are the recommend first steps in diagnosing prostate cancer.
-Additional testing has been developed to determine who needs to further treatment for the disease.
+The PSA blood test and digital rectal exam are the recommended first steps in diagnosing prostate cancer.
+Additional testing has been developed to determine who needs further treatment for the disease.

 PCA3